 The next Watch this Space performance platform will be held on Sunday 17th March 2019.

-Watch this Space 2019 will include new and re-imagined choreography from Still Point Dance Theatre, Lucy Freeman and Kane John Mills, Isobel Ripley, Florence Blackmore and Haley Jane Gash, Move Be Projects, Crystal Zillwood, Sophie Arstall, Kuldip Singh-Barmi and SculptMotion Dance Company.
+Watch this Space 2019 will include new and re-imagined choreography from Still Point Dance Theatre, Lucy Freeman and Kane John Mills, Isobel Ripley, Florence Blackmore and Haley Jane Gash, Move Be Projects, Sophie Arstall, Kuldip Singh-Barmi and SculptMotion Dance Company.
+The will also be a curtain raiser from the youth dance group – Dartington Making Company.

 There will be a post show discussion lead by Dance in Devon.